SeanChinJunKai/vertexgsoc/README.md

 | Multi-turn chat                      | ❌                  |
 | Function calling (tools)             | ❌                  |
 | Count tokens and billable characters | ❌                  |

+## Important Note: Not Suitable for Production Use

+This library is currently in its initial development stages and is not intended for production use.
+The following reasons should be considered:

+1. **Limited Features:** Not all features of Google’s Gemini via Vertex AI are supported, as outlined in the features table above.
+2. **Lack of Production-Grade Stability:** The SDK has not been extensively tested for large-scale production environments, and the codebase may undergo significant changes in the future.
+3. **Security Considerations:** As this library handles sensitive data such as API keys, proper security and compliance measures may not be fully implemented or sufficient for production systems.
+4. **Performance Constraints:** The performance of this SDK in high-load or real-time production scenarios has not been benchmarked.

+If you choose to use this library, it is highly recommended to do so for prototyping, experimentation, or non-critical applications only.
+For production-grade solutions, consider implementing or integrating rigorously tested alternatives or tools.